mato-m/mato-m/README.md

 #### Future plans

-I plan to make live demos for my projects, and create more interesting projects.
+I plan to make live demos for my current projects.
+I also plan to create more interesting projects.
 I am currently exploring the field of computer vision.

 #### Expertise 👨‍💻